Asthma, like many chronic diseases, can impact your sex life. But, there are ways to cope with asthma and lessen its effects.

 Chronic respiratory difficulties, brought about by poorly controlled asthma, can contribute to impaired sexual performance and quality of life.
 Better asthma control should improve all activity tolerance including sexual functioning.

 Symptoms of asthma are brought on when the airways react to triggers.
 A trigger is often an allergen, such as dust or pollen.
-Exposure to allergens in bedding could exacerbate the problem.
+Exposure to allergens in bedding could worsen the problem.
 Some experts think that latex condoms may play a role for individuals sensitive to latex.
 By reducing triggers, people with asthma may enjoy a more satisfying sex life.

 If you have asthma symptoms during sex, make an appointment to talk to your doctor to learn more about what you could be doing to address it.